 Sedona is a four-season outdoor playground that attracts visitors from around the world, so there is plenty of room to spread out!
 Regardless of the season of your visit, you can count on stunning red rocks, mild weather, and a city that is both enchanting and welcoming.
-Many people plan on visiting in the spring and fall; however, you can really beat the crowds and truly experience Sedona in the winter.
+Many people plan on visiting in the spring and fall; however, you can really beat the crowds and truly experience the serenity of Sedona in the winter.
 In order to keep Sedona’s natural, spiritual wonder for generations to come, we invite you to join our culture of respect for our environment and way of life by taking the Sedona Cares Pledge.

 Sedona does receive snow, and it is dreamy.
 About five times a year, a storm rolls in to add a glittery dusting of powder to the glowing red rocks.
 The storm typically leaves the same day and the snow disappears as the clouds do.
 It is a rare and magnificent sight.

-Surrounded by 1.8 million acres of national forest land and buttressed by four wilderness areas and two state parks, this is a landscape built for adventure.
+Surrounded by nearly 2 million acres of national forest land and buttressed by four wilderness areas and two state parks, this is a landscape built for adventure.
 Take advantage of the cherished winter sunshine and unleash your inner child on Sedona’s outdoor playground by day.
-By night, wine, dine, and snuggle next to a fire.
+By night, wine, dine and snuggle next to a fire.

 • Stroll down a hiking trail